 Carrie Irene Tinkler ’30 was the youngest of six children born into a farming family near Mentor, Kansas.
 Irene’s passion for education was evident from the beginning.
 As a young girl, she walked a mile each way on the railroad tracks to get to a country school and back home.
 In the fourth grade, she began making a seven-mile daily buggy ride with her two older brothers to attend school in Salina.

 When Irene graduated from high school in 1922, her parents were able to afford just two years of college for her at Kansas Wesleyan University.
-After those two years, Irene worked in Concordia, Kansas, and saved for the next four years to the money to finish her business and teaching degree at KWU.
-After graduation, she was immediately hired as a business and office practices teacher in Beloit, Kansas,, where she taught for 36 years.
+For the next four years, Irene worked in Concordia, Kansas, and saved up money to finish her business and teaching degree at KWU.
+After graduation, she was immediately hired as a business and office practices teacher in Beloit, Kansas, where she taught for 36 years.

-When Irene began losing her hearing at age 32, this country woman took the train all the way to New York City to attend a summer program at Columbia University to learn how to read lips.
+When Irene began losing her hearing at age 32, she took the train all the way to New York City to attend a summer program at Columbia University to learn how to read lips.
 When she returned to Kansas, the consummate teacher began sharing this new skill with others.

 Irene’s students meant everything to her.
 She never married nor had any children of her own.
 Her entire life was devoted to her students and their education.
 Irene left her estate to the W.O. and Julia Ann Tinkler Educational Trust, which she had established in honor of her parents after she retired from teaching.
 The trust’s sole purpose is to provide annual scholarships for students attending either Kansas Wesleyan University or Bethany College.